arshadkhan5/Arshad_Khan/README.md

 Here are some ideas to get you started:

 🔭 I’m currently working on ...
-Android Apps Development with Kotlin, Mobile App Development Flutter
+Android Apps Development with Kotlin, Mobile App Development Flutter and Artificial Intelligence

 🤔 I’m looking for help with ...
-Android with Kotlin , Flutter
+Android with Kotlin , Flutter , AI

 💬 Ask me about ...
 Anything

-📫 How to reach me: ... email
+📫 How to reach me: ... email (engrarshadkhan5o5@gmail.com)

 😄 Pronouns: ... he/him